samersultan/Test-SMTP-o365/README.md

 - Replace placeholder email addresses (`sender@example.com`, `recipient@example.com`) with actual addresses.
 - Use caution with credentials; do not hard-code or expose sensitive information in scripts.

-## Security Considerations

-- Credentials entered interactively are not stored persistently.
-- For automated or production environments, consider secure credential storage or OAuth 2.0 authentication with Microsoft Graph.

-## License

-This script is provided as-is without warranty.
-Use and modify freely according to your needs.